hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 # SIGGRAPH Conference Proposal

+Following some recent discussions, I've posted a revised statement of why I think SIGGRAPH should add a conference track.
+In short, **the requirements for publication at SIGGRAPH have slowly become overly burdensome since the switch to a journal-only format in 2002.
+This hurts authors (especially students), it makes it harder to publish risky ideas, and it's causing a brain drain as SIGGRAPH researchers move to publishing more in other venues.**

-This post summarizes some issues that the SIGGRAPH conference is having, and why I think that adding a conference track could help fix these problems.
-SIGGRAPH was a conference before 2002 and it worked well then; it's time to rethink the structure again.
-I originally [posted about this on Facebook last year](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802); a [subsequent arXiv posting](https://arxiv.org/abs/1911.09197) provoked some discussions recently in private forums, and, based on the responses, it seemed like it's time to restate and clarify the arguments.
+I originally [posted about this on Facebook last year](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802); a [subsequent arXiv posting](https://arxiv.org/abs/1911.09197) provoked some discussions recently in private forums.
 This time I've put it in the form of a bulleted list, and I'm also omitting some related comments from that Facebook discussion.

 The Problem: Expectation Creep
 --------------------------